LiamHarrison25/GPR-340-Final-Cave/README.md

 <br />
 TODO: Change the objects to bigger meshes to fix fps issue.
 <br />
-TODO: fix the noise duplication with negative values by using multi-octave Perlin
+TODO: Tolstenko Proof the project
 <br />
-TODO: fix it
+Idea: If meshes don't work, do fps fix using nearest neighbors.
+Active if a neighbor is missing.
 <br />